Disclaimer: This complimentary site has no cookies, you are not being tracked, and is not-for-profit.

-I have re-designed the site to be responsive, i.e. a pleasure to read regardless of your device, so that studying can be done anywhere, anytime.
-In particular, I pay for the hosting and maintain the site for those in the wine/hospitality business who know a lot about wine but hesitate to begin the journey to Certification due to time and money, like myself had…especially you single mothers or staff who do not have the support of their establishment to grow your career.
+I have re-designed the site to be responsive, I pay for the hosting and maintain the site for those in the wine/hospitality business who know a lot about wine but hesitate to begin the journey to Certification due to time and money, like me at the time…especially you single mothers or staff who do not have the support of their establishment to grow your career.

 In the Spring of 2010 the winery I worked part-time for had a visit from Steve Beck, a local wine personality and owner of Sweet Pea Wedding Officiating – Rev Beck

-Steve had taken the Intensive Sommelier Training Program held at the International Culinary Center (then called the Professional Culinary Institute), an eleven-week program, heavily sponsored by the restaurant he worked at as Wine Director.
+Steve had taken the Intensive Sommelier Training Program held at the Professional Culinary Institute, an eleven-week program, heavily sponsored by the restaurant he worked at as Wine Director.

 He was fresh from having passed The Court of Master Sommeliers Level II, the dreaded Certified Exam.
 When leaving to visit another winery he kindly said “you know, you could do it too”.

 So I called them, and after a short chat paid for and scheduled Levels I & II exams, a trajectory that was four months out.